 Do I Qualify

-To be considered for financial aid a student must do the FAFSA and must generally meet the following minimum requirements:
+To be considered for financial aid a student must complete either the Free Application for Federal Student Aid (FAFSA) or California Dream Act Application (CADAA) and must generally meet the following minimum requirements:

 - Have a high school diploma or equivalent, or meet Ability-To-Benefit Alternatives (for more information on ATB CLICK HERE)